pb2377/Pytorch-Domain-Adaptation-via-Style-Consistency/README.md

 Main Models - Performance of their full model from the paper and this pytorch implementation (ST indicates sytle transfer consistency and RPL indicated robust pseudolabelling)

 #### TBD:
-* add in full class breakdown of results for pytorch implementation (currently only listng my mAP)
+* Write in full class breakdown of results for pytorch implementation (currently only listng my mAP)
 * Implement with Faster RCNN